shrey1216/Algorithms-on-Python/README.md

-# Algorithms-1
+# Algorithms
-The first set of algorithms I worked on
+Sets of algorithms I worked on.
+Set 1:
+Set 2:
+Set 3: